(Click on Title for more Information or to Purchase the Book)

 This volume analyzes the functioning of Greek armies of the fourth century B.C. and assesses Xenophon as a pioneer

-military theorist.
 Anderson examines all the characteristics of

 ancient Greek warfare during Xenophon's time.
 Also included are excellent photographs of vases that show Greek soldiers as